TheRocketSurgeon/AnomalyPsyTweaks/README.md

 Please let me know if you find any unexpected conflicts.
 I will try to fix the ones I can.

 ## Latest changes:
-Version 1.1: added an option that enables the Unnatural Corpse to target psychically deaf pawns and kill them by crushing their skull.
-It is disabled by default, but can be turned on in the mod settings
+Version 1.2.0: added an option that makes psychically sensitive and hypersensitive revenant victims injure themselves while under the effects of hypnosis.
+It is disabled by default but can be turned on in the mod settings